mpace965/edgar-wright-top-movies/README.md

 - `Mubi#release_year_histogram`
 - `Mubi#runtime_histogram`
 - `Mubi#synopsis_word_histogram`
-  - Splits each synopsis into its individual word, and makes a histogram of all of these words.
+  - Splits each synopsis into its individual words, and makes a histogram of all of these words.